NethServer/docs/administrator-manual/en/base_system.rst

 * *green*: local network.
 Hosts on this network can access any other configured network
 * *blue*: guests network.
 Hosts on this network can access orange and red network, but can't access to green zone
 * *orange*: DMZ network.
-Hosts on this network can access red networks, but can't access to blue, orange and green zones
+Hosts on this network can access red networks, but can't access to blue and green zones
 * *red*: public network.
 Hosts on this network can access only the server itself

 See :ref:`policy-section` for more information on roles and firewall rules.